Rolando Mandragora: Udinese

 On 2 July 2018, Mandragora was sold to fellow Serie A side Udinese but Juventus kept a buy-back option for €20 million.

 Mandragora received a one-match retrospective ban for blasphemy from Lega Serie A in August 2018; after having a shot saved against Sampdoria he shouted insults towards the Virgin Mary and God.

 On 22 December 2018, Mandragora scored his first goal for Udinese to open a 1–1 home draw with Frosinone.
 A week later, he was given a straight red card by the video assistant referee in a 2–0 win over Cagliari also at the Stadio Friuli.

 On 23 June 2020, Mandragora sustained an anterior cruciate ligament injury during a 1–0 loss to Torino and was ruled out for over four months.

 Return to Juventus

 On 3 October 2020, Juventus announced that Mandragora was rejoining the club on a five-year contract for €10.7 million, while remaining with Udinese on loan for the remainder of the 2020–21 season.
 The deal also included an optional one-year extension of the loan and a potential €6 million extra payment to Udinese based on his performances.

 Torino (loan)

 On 1 February 2021, after bringing an early finish to his loan at Udinese, Mandragora joined Torino, again on loan, until June 2022.
 The deal included a conditional obligation to buy.

 Fiorentina

 On 4 July 2022, he was sold to Fiorentina.

+On 29 May 2024, Mandragora started in Fiorentina's 1–0 extra-time defeat to Olympiacos in the 2024 UEFA Europa Conference League final.